Time to get the printers warmed up!!

 You need to add screws to fix the center holders.
 But it also can be glued.

 It is better to assemble the parts directly on site to avoid deformations during the time it dries out.
 Use some clamps to glue and hold the parts together, this will seriously help to make proper fittings.

 Add the screws and bolts to fix all the parts together.

 Keep on adding more parts, these should NOT be glued, because it allows you to keep access if ever you want to modify things behind the switchs.

-You have the option to add 2 switchs on each side of the robot for various purposes.
+You have the option to add 2 switches on each side of the robot for various purposes.
 I use one as main shut down., another one is to power up the mini Amplifier.
 The third is to power up the wheel mobile base and the fourth is currently vacant.
-These switchs are available in most spare electrical stores and on internet of course.
+These switches are available in most spare electrical stores and on internet of course.

 Now you can add the bottom part of the back.
 Again, I recommend gluing the parts on site to avoid deformations.